AS264 - Modification of PM-mediated arrhythmogenesis in populations (MOPMAP)

 Related Studies: 224, 264, 349, 564, BA3, M5, M13, M18, W63, W66

-Farming history and pesticide exposure as risk factors for ALS deaths within the Women’s Health Initiative Observational Cohort; A nested case control study
+Farming History and Pesticide Exposure as ALS Risk Factors within the Women’s Health Initiative Observational Study

 Keywords: Als; Amyotrophic Lateral Sclerosis; Motor Neuron Disease; Occupational; Environmental Exposures; Pesticides; Risk Factors